 Preparations for the Campaign

-In September 1758, the French squadron of the chef d'escadre Anne Antoine comte d'Aché had left India and retired to Île de France (today Mauritius) where it had been reinforced by 3 ships of the line and several French East India Company's ships.
+In September 1758, the French squadron of the chef d'escadre Anne Antoine Comte d'Aché had left India and retired to Île de France (present-day Mauritius) where it had been reinforced by 3 ships of the line and several French East India Company's ships.
 But provisions were so scarce that d'Aché had to send one of the men-of-war and 8 of the Indiamen to South Africa to purchase supplies.

 In January 1759, the French ships sent to South Africa reached Cape Town.

-Reinforcements were sent from Great Britain to the East Indies under rear-admiral Samuel Cornish.
+Reinforcements were sent from Great Britain to the East Indies under Rear-Admiral Samuel Cornish.
 These reinforcements consisted of 3 ships of the line, one 50-gun ship, 3 East Indiamen and some troops (including the 84th Foot).